Code No. 605.1R1 Selection of Instructional Materials Regulations

 2. To consider the educational characteristics of the community in the selection of materials within a given category;

-3. To present the sexual, racial, religious and ethnic groups in the community by:
+3. To present the racial, religious and ethnic groups in the community by:

 1. Portraying people, both men and women, adults and children, whatever their ethnic, religious or social class identity, as human and recognizable, displaying a familiar range of emotions, both negative and positive.